Science Perceptions Workshop, Pasadena, California | AAAS / David Buller

-- Dr. Edward G. Derrick, Director of the AAAS Center of Science, Society, and Policy programs
+- Edward G. Derrick – Director of the AAAS Center of Science, Society, and Policy Programs

-- Dr. Peyton West, former Project Director and director of Help for Threatened Wildlife Foundation at the Frankfurt Zoological Society
+- Peyton West – former Project Director and Director of Help for Threatened Wildlife Foundation at the Frankfurt Zoological Society

-The AAAS DoSER Program is an initiative of AAAS Center of Science, Policy and Society Programs.
-Its activities are guided by the goals and principles of the Association under the oversight of an advisory committee appointed by the AAAS Board of Directors.
+DoSER is an initiative of the AAAS Center of Science, Policy and Society Programs.
+Its activities are guided by the goals and principles of the association under the oversight of an advisory committee appointed by the AAAS Board of Directors.
 General and specific project support has come from a variety of sources, including:

 - John Templeton Foundation